pgxman/pgxman/README.md

 ## How it works

-pgxman's build system works with your local package manager.
+pgxman's build system works with your system package manager.
 The buildkit specifies how to build each extension and builds it for each package manager.
 When a buildkit is added or updated, a build is conducted and the packages are stored in pgxman's repositories.